 What Operators Should Do Now

-- Review the operating model against the Upper Tribunal's reasoning.
-The dispositive question is whether the supply on-sold is the same supply as the one bought in.
+1. Review your operating model against the Upper Tribunal's reasoning.
+The dispositive question is whether the supply you on-sell is the same supply you bought in.
 A long lease into short-stay is the paradigmatic now-outside case.

-- Identify the four-year window for HMRC enquiry on historical TOMS returns.
-Voluntary disclosure of the TOMS-no-longer-applies position carries lower inaccuracy penalties than waiting for an HMRC challenge.
+2. Identify the four-year window for HMRC enquiry on your historical TOMS returns.
+Voluntarily disclosing that TOMS no longer applies carries lower inaccuracy penalties than waiting for an HMRC challenge.

-- Model the standard-VAT position prospectively, including pricing options and the impact on landlord-rent negotiations.
+3. Model the standard-VAT position prospectively, including your pricing options and the impact on landlord-rent negotiations.

-- Consider structural alternatives: VAT grouping with the landlord SPV (where feasible), direct ownership, or genuinely buy-in-and-resell remodelling.
+4. Consider structural alternatives: VAT grouping with the landlord SPV (where feasible), direct ownership, or genuinely remodelling as buy-in-and-resell.

-- Document the analysis: HMRC compliance activity on serviced-accommodation VAT has increased materially since the Upper Tribunal decision, and contemporaneous analysis is the principal defence on inaccuracy-penalty exposure.
+5. Document your analysis.
+HMRC compliance activity on serviced-accommodation VAT has increased materially since the Upper Tribunal decision, and contemporaneous analysis is your principal defence against an inaccuracy penalty.

-For a new entrant designing a serviced-accommodation business in 2026, the VAT structuring choice is much more constrained than it was pre-Sonder.
-The long-lease-and-short-let model now carries a near-certain standard-VAT outcome, and the financial model has to absorb that from day one rather than relying on TOMS to keep the VAT burden manageable.
+If you are designing a serviced-accommodation business in 2026, your VAT structuring choice is much more constrained than it was pre-Sonder.
+The long-lease-and-short-let model now carries a near-certain standard-VAT outcome, so your financial model has to absorb that from day one rather than relying on TOMS to keep the VAT burden manageable.

 How VAT Sits Alongside the Wider Property-Tax Position

-Serviced accommodation operators have a complex direct-tax position as well.
-The April 2025 abolition of the Furnished Holiday Letting regime removed historical income-tax and CGT advantages that some operators had relied on.
-The VAT position covered on this page sits alongside the income-tax position covered in income tax rates for landlords in 2026/27 and the corporation-tax position covered in corporation tax rates for property companies in 2026/27 for operators trading through a Ltd Co structure.
+Your direct-tax position is just as involved.
+The April 2025 abolition of the Furnished Holiday Letting regime removed income-tax and CGT advantages that many operators had relied on, so your VAT planning has to sit alongside your income tax rates for landlords in 2026/27 and, if you trade through a limited company, your corporation tax rates for property companies in 2026/27.